- 20 Dec 2024

 Synthetic Checks

-Netreo supports synthetic application tests for web applications as well as for email servers, to simulate user traffic and measure response time and functionality.
+Netreo supports synthetic application tests for web applications as well as for email servers to simulate user traffic and measure response time and functionality.
 Email checks may involve sending mail out to servers on the internet (or locally) and retrieving that mail from a local or remote server.
 Your exact configuration will dictate which firewall rules are required.
-These checks can be initiated from the primary appliance, a deployed SE, or via a series of “remote reflectors” that Netreo maintains in data centers around the world.
+These checks can be initiated from the primary appliance or a deployed SE.

 Firewall Implications: